 It’s time to start unpacking the box.

-Let’s have a look at a first excerpt from my new novel, Biotime.
+Let’s have a look at an excerpt from my new novel, Coronatime.

 What motivates terrorists?
 In another of my novels, Blood Summit, I point to the importance of the Herostratus Syndrome, as explained in the excellent book by Antony Borowitz (long title: “Terrorism for Self-Glorification: The Herostratus Syndrome”).
 In the foreword I quote Mark Twain: “One of the commonest forms of madness is the desire to be noticed”.
 I also quote Mark Chapman, the murderer of John Lennon: “I was an acute nobody… I was ‘Mr Nobody’ until I killed the biggest Somebody on earth.”

-Vienna features in Biotime – Photo Robert Pimm
+Part of Coronatime is set in Vienna – Photo Robert Pimm

-In the dystopic world of Biotime, terrorists are motivated by only one thing: money.
-Here, in an exclusive first excerpt from the book, our heroes Jake and Sandy meets a member of terrorist group The One Life Army.
+In the dystopic world of Coronatime, terrorists are motivated by money and by the urge to show their lives have meaning.
+Here, in an excerpt from the book, our heroes Jake and Sandy meets a member of terrorist group The One Life Army.

 ‘We are not terrorists, or freedom fighters.
 Actually, we see ourselves more as a pressure group which is not afraid to apply real pressure.’